Unpacking Netlify:

 Netlify offers a lot more native services in its pipeline than Vercel.
 For instance, Authentication, Form submissions (Netlify Forms), and build notifications are all great services that Vercel lacks.

 While Vercel works better with Next.js, Netlify is tailored for Gatsby – the company recently acquired the framework.
-We’ve written a detailed article on the Netlify to Vercel comparison, so feel free to consult it if you want to know more.
+We’ve written a detailed article on the Netlify vs. Vercel comparison, so feel free to consult it if you want to know more.

 To be honest, GitHub Pages is for small blogs only.
 It offers only three builds per hour, while Netlify can perform three builds per minute.
 And GitHub Pages doesn’t have asset optimization, redirects, serverless functions, or split testing — all the features offered within Netlify's free tier.
 On its side, however, GitHub Pages doesn’t require authentication to access the repository and handle the code.